The Bible says in Philippians 3:15, Let us therefore, as many as be

 I am powerless to change anyones mind or anyones opinion.
 But God can, and He

-will when He chooses to reveal to their hearts anyplace where they are otherwise
+will when He chooses to reveal to their hearts in anything where they are otherwise

 minded.